libp2p/specs/identify/README.md

 `/ipfs/id/push/1.0.0` as the protocol id string.
 When the remote peer accepts the stream, the local peer will send an `Identify` message and close the stream.

-Upon recieving the pushed `Identify` message, the remote peer should update their local metadata repository with the information from the message.
+Upon receiving the pushed `Identify` message, the remote peer should update their local metadata repository with the information from the message.
 Note that `identify/push` sends a complete `Identify` message containing the full state at the time of broadcast.
 To send partial updates instead, peers may use the